Puaison/CarRacing-v2/README.md

 Moreover, accordingly to the number of update steps of the algorithm, I noticed different features:
 - With reasoneably numbers of iterations, a **Faster model** model is obtained → more aggressive, faster laps, but riskier.
-- By doing more iteraions a **More Precise model** is obtained→ safer, fewer mistakes but slower in completing the lap.
+- By doing more iterations, a **More Precise model** is obtained → safer, fewer mistakes but slower in completing the lap.

 ---